 Survation’s pool also focused on the “whistle to whistle” ban.
 The ban was announced back in December 2018 but was implemented on August 1, 2019.
 Under the “whistle to whistle” ban, betting advertising must not be shown on TV 5 minutes before the start of a live sporting event and 5 minutes after the end of the event, before the 9 pm watershed.

 Back in August, the BGC revealed that the “whistle to whistle” ban dramatically reduced the number of betting ads seen by children.
-The Council based those results on a study by Enders Analysis who found that the number of betting ads seen by children fell by 97%.
+The Council based those results on a study by Enders Analysis which found that the number of betting ads seen by children fell by 97%.

 “The BGC has introduced tough new measures to further prevent under-18s viewing betting ads online and our members have agreed that at least 20% of their TV and radio adverts must be safer gambling messages,”said a spokesperson for the Betting and Gaming Council